rubenvillarnet/rss-reader/README.md

 - **styled-components**: I like SCSS too, but I love how styled-components integrates with React.
 - **redux-toolkit**: Redux Toolkit reduces the necessary boilerplate and integrates some tools like thunks and Immer.
 As a possible con, it makes people that are not used to working with Redux learn the Toolkit APIs and workflow, in addition to Redux itself.
 - **react-hook-forms**: it makes life soooo much simplier when dealing with forms.

+## Work in progress

+I currently have not finished the [functionality that allows the user to change the feed](https://github.com/rubenvillarnet/rss-reader/issues/21), I hope to complete it as soon as possible.

+## Improvements

+There are several features and improvements that I have not been able to implement or finish due to time constraints like:

+- Allow changing the RSS feed URL (in progress).
+- Add *next* and *previous* buttons in the article detail.
+- Add testing.
+- Extract to components some elements that are very similar or repeated.
+- Improve the import order in each component.
+- Fetch the feed contents by an async thunk in Redux directly.

 ## Available Scripts